-With the goal of increasing the effectiveness of the Board of Directors and its relationship to management, the Corporate Governance and Nominating Committee assists the Board in evaluating its performance as a whole and the performance of its committees.
+With the goal of increasing the effectiveness of the Board and its relationship to management, the Corporate Governance and Nominating Committee assists the Board in conducting a self-evaluation of its performance as a whole and the performance of its committees at least annually.
 Each Board committee is also responsible for conducting an annual evaluation of its performance.
-The effectiveness and contributions of individual directors are considered each year when the directors stand for renomination.
+The effectiveness and contributions of individual directors are considered each year when the directors stand for re-nomination.